Improving Unsupervised Constituency Parsing via Maximizing Semantic Information: Experiment

-The sentence-level correlation assesses the objective function's capability to evaluate the model prediction accurately.
+The sentence-level analysis assesses the SemInfo/LL's capability to evaluate the model prediction accurately.
 We independently train eight \emph{identical} PCFG models using the LL maximization objective.
 Each model is trained with a unique random seed for 30k steps.
-For every sentence, the eight models produce eight (sentence-F1, SemInfo, LL) tuples, which we use to calculate the sentence-level Spearman correlation coefficient.
+These eight models produce eight (\isfo, SemInfo, LL) tuples for any given sentence, which we use to calculate the sentence-level Spearman correlation coefficient.

-Figure~\ref{fig:corr-example} illustrates the SemInfo-sentence-F1 correlation and the LL-sentence-F1 correlation using a random sentence in the English validation set.
-We observed a strong positive correlation for the (SemInfo, sentence-F1) pairs but observed no positive correlation for the (LL, sentence-F1) pairs.
-Table~\ref{tbl:corr} demonstrates the correlation in a more statistically reliable way.
-We perform mean-aggregation on the sentence-level correlation coefficient using Fisher's Z transformation \citep{Fisher_1915}.
-Fisher's Z transformation converts the correlation coefficient to a uni-variance space, reducing the negative impact caused by the skewness in the coefficient's distribution\citep{Silver_Dunlap_1987}.
-The aggregated coefficients for the SemInfo-sentence-F1 correlation range from 0.6-0.9, whereas the aggregated coefficients for the LL-sentence-F1 correlation center around 0.
-We can consistently observe the correlation coefficient gap in different stages of training, as discussed in Appendix~\ref{appendix:sent-corr-stages}.
-This sentence-level correlation analysis demonstrates a strong positive correlation between SemInfo and sentence-F1, while identifying no apparent correlation between LL and sentence-F1.
-The high SemInfo-sentence-F1 coefficient indicates that SemInfo can serve as an accurate metric of parsing accuracy.
-The gap in correlation coefficients suggests that SemInfo might be a better objective function for unsupervised constituency parsing than LL.
+Figure~\ref{fig:corr-example} illustrates the correlation gap between SemInfo-\isfo\nspace and LL-\isfo\nspace pairs using two sentences in the English validation set.
+Between the two sentences, the SemInfo-\isfo\nspace pairs exhibit positive correlations while the LL-\isfo\nspace pairs exhibit no apparent correlations.
+Table~\ref{tbl:corr} confirms the correlation gap using the correlation coefficient aggregated in the corpus level.
+We perform mean-aggregation using Fisher's Z transformation \citep{Fisher_1915}.
+The transformation converts the coefficient to a uni-variance distribution and reduces the negative impact of the aggregation caused by the coefficient's skewed distribution \citep{Silver_Dunlap_1987}.
+In the table, we observe that the aggregated coefficients for the SemInfo-\isfo\nspace pairs range from 0.6-0.9, whereas the aggregated coefficients for the LL-\isfo\nspace correlation center around 0.
+We can also consistently observe the correlation gap across multiple training stages, as further discussed in Appendix~\ref{appendix:sent-corr-stages}.
+The consistent correlation gap, on the one hand, suggests that SemInfo can serve as an accurate estimate of parsing accuracy and that SemInfo is a better training objective for unsupervised parsers than LL.
+On the other hand, it highlights SemInfo's ability to capture constituent information, reaffirming a close relationship between constituent structure and sentence semantics.

-\subsubsection{SemInfo Ranks PCFG Models Better Than LL}
+\subsubsection{SemInfo Ranks PCFG Models Better than LL}